 ~/mykdenlive directory, no other files in my home are visible in the sandbox.
 You can find more examples in our AppImage Support document.

 Like Firejail, AppArmor restricts programs’ capabilities with per-program profiles.
-If you have an AppArmor profile for your application, enable it.
-Firejail should work fine on top of AppArmor.
-There is some overlap between the two technologies: both of them blacklist the same filesystem.
+If you have an AppArmor profile for your application, use it!
+There is some overlap between the two technologies: both of them restrict the same filesystem.
 In case one of them misses something important, hopefully the other one picks it up.

 If you don’t have an AppArmor profile for your specific application, we give you one.
 The profile is installed in

---apparmor command line option to enable AppArmor confinement inside your sandboxed application:
+--apparmor command line option to enable AppArmor confinement inside your sandbox:

 apparmor command.
 This is the previous VLC profile with AppArmor support: